 Children of Willliam & Catherine Top of page

-Catherine - 1863:&There is a birth registration for a Catherine Donoghue in Cardiff in 1863.
+Catherine - 1863:There is a birth registration for a Catherine Donoghue in Cardiff in 1863.
 In 1882 Catherine married John J CORCORAN in Cardiff.
-John and Catherine had eight children: Timothy, William, Mary.
-Blanche, John, Catherine and Charles.
+John and Catherine had seven children: Timothy, William, Blanche, John, James, Catherine and Charles.
 John and James both served in the Royal Navy.
+James' son James Ernest Bertram Corcoran was killed in Italy in 1945 and buried at Argenta Gap War Cemetery IV.B.21.
+The CWGC records him as the son of James and Alice Corcoran and husband of Joan (Foreman).
+Other service documents state that he was born in Cardiff and baptism record shows he was son of James and Mabel Florence (Powderhill).
 Timothy's daughter Mary Theresa married into the GUY family and there may well be a link there to the GUY family of Ann HORNABROOK from Cornwall

 Jeremiah - 1865: There is a birth registration for a Jeremiah Donoghue in Cardiff in 1865 and a registration of death in 1929.
 Jeremiah married Bridget Coleman in Cardiff in 1886, Bridget was considerably older than Jeremiah and there were no children from this marriage.
 There are census entries for the couple living at 10 Pendoylan Street in 1891, 6 Tyndall Street in 1901 and still at Tyndall Street in 1911.